Tuesday, December 05, 2017

 The 2018 Hope and Stanley Adelstein Free Speech Essay Contest is here!

-All NEO high school students are invited to submit an essay that discusses the role of free speech in the 21st century.
+All NEO high school students are invited to submit an essay that discusses the role of free speech in the 21stcentury.
 Submissions are encouraged to use personal experience, current events, history, politics, art, and other supporting sources, as well as engage in opposing viewpoints to create a strong argument.
 Essays will be judged on their clarity, content, originality, and significance.

-In the meantime, we encourage you to explore the resources below or begin your own research to become familiar with the prompt.
+We encourage you to explore the resources below or begin your own research to become familiar with the prompt.
 Good luck!